hds1422/Beginner_Website/README.md

-# Beginner_Website
+# Harsh's Portfolio

-A very simple website for my portfolio
+A very simple website attempted for my portfolio to attract interest from recruiters